edjubuh/ose/ReadMe.txt

 This repository contains all source code for the Olympic Steel Eagles during the 2014-2015 school year.

 Two robot bases are contained in this repository:
-	- Team 7701 / Olympic Steel Eagle I / Icarus
+	- Team 7701 / Olympic Steel Eagle I / Vulcan
 	- Team 7702 / Olympic Steel Eagle II / Dios
 	- Dummy Project - motor test bed